vruusmann/openscoring.io/_posts/2019-04-07-converting_sklearn_lightgbm_pipeline_pmml.md

 It really is a poor proposition to perform the missing value imputation and risk the data science experiment just to satisfy one component that performs a helper function.
 Therefore, it needs to go.

-The `sklearn2pmml` package provides a `sklearn2pmml.preprocessing.PMMLLabelEncoder` transformer, which is essentially a missing value-aware replacement for the `LabelEncoder` transformer.
+The `sklearn2pmml` package provides the `sklearn2pmml.preprocessing.PMMLLabelEncoder` transformer, which is essentially a missing value-aware replacement for the `LabelEncoder` transformer.

 ``` python
 from sklearn2pmml.preprocessing import PMMLLabelEncoder